-Employers in the composite industry welcome applicants from a diverse range of backgrounds and anticipate that they will have a wide range of experience, achievements and qualifications.
+The Level 2 framework offers one pathway.
+Employers wish to attract applicants who have an interest in working in the composite industry and welcome applicants from a diverse range of backgrounds and anticipate that they will have a wide range of experience, achievements and qualifications.